 6. Tom Yum Goong (Spicy Shrimp soup) | ฿45 Baht

 Ah, the perfect soup to try as an intro to Thai cuisine!
-This soup has a distinct hot and sour taste due to its blend of lemongrass, chili, lime, fish sauce and galangal spices.
+This soup has a distinct hot and sour taste due to its blend of lemongrass, chilli, lime, fish sauce and galangal spices.
 Often, you will find this soup served with mushroom and shrimp.

-Well, there you have it, my food guide to the top five things you must try in Thailand.
+Well, there you have it, my food guide to the top six things you must try in Thailand.
 Navigating Thai food is like a landmine because there are so many options within each dish that it gets darn confusing.
 Not to worry, these dishes will suit any taste bud and is an excellent introduction to Thai food.

 PIN FOR LATER